Bero Bass

-Bero Bass (born Bernas Avşar, on 23 July 1980 in Diyarbakır, Turkey) is a German rapper of Kurdish origin who settled in Cologne.
+Bernas Avşar (born 23 July 1980), known professionally as Bero Bass, is a German rapper of Kurdish origin based in Cologne.

 Biography

-In July 2009 he was imprisoned after furiously attacking a 26-year-old male with a knife.
+In July 2009, Avşar was imprisoned after furiously attacking a 26-year-old male with a knife.
 He was awaiting his trial in prison before being released on bail in December 2009.

 While he was in jail, his long-time friend OJ Kingpin, with whom he performed by the name La Honda as a rap duo, left the rap business, claiming gangster rap has no future and that they never earned any money from rapping.

 Bero Bass passionely raps about Kurdistan in nearly all of his tracks, always saying 'Biji Kurdistan' (translating to Long Live Kurdistan) or waving Kurdish flags in his music videos.
-Bero Bass is an advocate for the Kurdish militant organisation PKK who have waged an 40 year insurgency against the Turkish state, as well as the Kurdish Peshmerga and this is demonstrated through his music tracks.

-Bero Bass has recently released a track named Blick Richtung Sonne together with Bonn based rapper Xatar and the Kurdish folk singer Şivan Perwer.
+Bero Bass released a track named Blick Richtung Sonne together with Bonn-based rapper Xatar and the Kurdish folk singer Şivan Perwer.